rapidfort/community-images/CONTRIBUTING.md

 ### Technical Requirements

 When submitting a PR make sure that it:
-- Must pass CI jobs for linting and test the changes on top of different k8s platforms.
+- Must pass CI jobs for changes on top of different k8s platforms, docker and docker-compose.
 (Automatically done by the community-images CI/CD pipeline).

 #### Sign Your Work